layout-elements

 found inside the

-, always make sure you also remove the comma that might precede the line you want to remove.
+IMPORTANT Please, when deleting code from the book.json, always make sure you also remove the comma that might precede the line you want to remove.
 The build of the book will break otherwise

 For instance, remove the last comma in this situation